Redirects, How They Affect SEO

 Often, while browsing, you might have come across a common code that reads “Error 404”.

-This is known as a HTTP response status code and indicates the response of the web server to the URL that has been requested.
+This is known as an https response status code and indicates the response of the webserver to the URL that has been requested.

 What is a Redirect?